-The project does not propose development or land use change.
-The location, type, and intensity of future development in the SOIA are not known at this time.
-For the purpose of analysis, a land use scenario was developed that included school facilities within the SOIA Area.
-Physical impacts associated with construction and operation of future public facilities within the SOIA Area are evaluated in the other sections of this EIR, such as Air Quality, Biological Resources, and other sections, which provide analysis and mitigation of buildout of the SOIA Area, including public facilities.
+The proposed project alone would not trigger the need for additional school facilities, and exceeding school capacity would not be considered a physical impact under CEQA.
+For the purpose of this analysis, a land use scenario was developed that included school facilities within the SOIA Area.
+Indirect pPhysical impacts associated with construction and operation of future public facilities within the SOIA Area are evaluated at a program-level in the other sections of this Recirculated Draft EIR and Draft EIR, since these facilities are considered to be part of potential future development consistent with the proposed project.
+These resource sections, such as Air Quality, Biological Resources, and other sections, which provide analysis and mitigation of buildout of the SOIA Area, including public facilities.